 10. You become completely confused and burned out emotionally

 You buy all these self-help books on how to fix him, not knowing that men like this can never be fixed.
 The cure rate is about 1% to zero.
 But you read and read more and more books, and then you pray to God, not understanding why God won't CHANGE this man who you think you love.
 But you don't really know what real love is, because you have never experienced it.

 11. You finally come to the conclusion that you cannot fix this person, and you reach out for help.

 This may be the best decision you ever made because it will lead to your "freedom" and finally you will find happiness and peace.
 But you have to reclaim your identity which you have lost.
 You have to get stronger, and you have to have a plan to escape without getting hurt.

 This is God's answer to your prayers.
 God does not want you to stay in an abusive marriage or relationship because you are in a "no win" battle with pure EVIL.

 We accept PayPal and all other major credit or debit cards.
 Once you hit the PayPal button it will allow you to pay with PayPal or another major credit or debit card.
 No PayPal account is required.

 It's all about control and power, over you.
 What you do, where you go, and who you see.
-NOTHING is your own deceision and you will lose all freedom over your choices in life.
-Even what you where and how you think.
+NOTHING is your own decision and you will lose all freedom over your choices in life.
+Even what you wear and how you think.

 You find yourself trying to please them all the time.
-You change things about yourself, like what you wear, what you read, what you cook, how you clean the house, how you think and talk, because they are constantly criticizing every thing you do.
+You change things about yourself, like what you wear, what you read, what you cook, how you clean the house, how you think and talk, etc. because they are constantly criticizing every thing you do.
 You fix one thing, and they will think of another one to attack you for.
 If they say you are too fat, you go on a diet, only to have them tell you what you can and cannot eat.
 They will always justify their criticisms of you by making it sound like other people think the same way about you that they do.
-So they lie to you about what other people think.